Gen Z Shopping Trends and Habits for Retailers

 • Wellness and community shape choices: From fitness and beauty to alcohol alternatives, Gen Z prioritizes self-care and shared experiences that align with their identity and are willing to spend on it.

-Gen Z shoppers are drawn to retailers that offer a more experience-oriented environment, such as Target or Barnes & Noble, at higher rates than older generations.
-This aligns with the generation’s broader preference for experiences over possessions, a theme echoed throughout the research.
-Most Gen Zers still shop at Walmart, but less often than older generations, showing they’re less tied to the purely practical and value-oriented retailer.
+Gen Z shoppers are drawn to retailers that offer a more experience-oriented environment, such as Target or Barnes & Noble, at higher rates than older generations who are more typically associated with those retailers.
+This aligns with the generation’s broader preference for experiences, a theme echoed throughout the research.
+Most Gen Z respondents still shop at Walmart, but less often than older generations, showing they’re less tied to the purely practical and value-oriented retailer.

-At the same time, our research illuminates just how important social media, YouTube, and TikTok are as gateways to brand and product awareness.
-49% of Gen Z respondents say they discover new brands/products on social media and 44% on YouTube.
+Our research also illuminates just how important social media, especially YouTube and TikTok, are as gateways to brand and product awareness.
+49% of Gen Z respondents say they discover new brands/products on social media and 44% call out YouTube specifically.

 The takeaway for retailers: Invest in seamless omnichannel strategies.
-Gen Z buyers looks for inspiration online but expects meaningful experiences in-store or via an app..
+Gen Z buyers look for inspiration online but expect meaningful experiences in-store or via an app.
 Bridging virtual and physical experiences is key to driving consideration and strengthening brand loyalty.

 Purpose, Ethics, and Social Proof

 Takeaway for retailers: Be authentic!
-With a generation well-equipped for doing their own research, proof of impact, sustainable practices, or meaningful partnerships resonate more than marketing slogans.
+As younger generations are well-equipped for doing their own research, proof of impact, sustainable practices, or meaningful partnerships resonate more than marketing slogans.

 Aspirational Wellness & Curated Image